 The extended family structure consists of two or more adults who are related, either by blood or marriage, living in the same home.
 This family includes many relatives living together and working toward common goals, such as raising the children and keeping up with the household duties.
 Many extended families include cousins, aunts or uncles and grandparents living together.
 This type of family structure may form due to financial difficulties or because older relatives are unable to care for themselves alone.
 Extended families are becoming increasingly common all over the world.

 While most people think of family as including children, there are couples who either cannot or choose not to have children.
 The childless family is sometimes the "forgotten family," as it does not meet the traditional standards set by society.
 Childless families consist of two partners living and working together.
 Many childless families take on the responsibility of pet ownership or have extensive contact with their nieces and nephews.

 Many grandparents today are raising their grandchildren for a variety of reasons.
-One in fourteen children is raised by his grandparents, and the parents are not present in the child's life.
+One in fourteen children is raised by their grandparents, and the parents are not present in the child's life.
 This could be due to parents' death, addiction, abandonment or being unfit parents.
 Many grandparents need to go back to work or find additional sources of income to help raise their grandchildren.

 Variety of Structures